 88HNV assembly is ok with several misaligned joints in the bell section; it's done freehand.
 Nothing major, it's good quality, not quite heirloom, about the same as the other 88H models.
 The tuning bow fits off axis into its ferrules.
 Some other brands may be assembled straighter, but they also cost more, so this is still worthy.
 Tesla with a misaligned door panel is the same thing.

 Besides engraving I don't yet know the difference in the bell between the 88HT and the 88HNV.
 It could be the hand-worked seam shown in the closeup photo.
 Otherwise the rim is soldered and it has a large rim wire, so it's not quite vintage-style.
 The 2-piece bell is welded between stem and flare, same as the 88HT.
 We remember the bells from Conn back in the day which had an unsoldered rim like Holton, K&H, a few others.
-That style of bell is also prone to acid bleed, so the economics of avoiding returns and warranty work may lead a maker to offer soldered-rim bells as on Bach, King and this trombone.
+That style of bell is also prone to lacquer blemishes, so the economics of avoiding returns and warranty work may lead a maker to offer soldered-rim bells as on Bach, King and this trombone.

-An additional feature of the case is the metal snap from the hand-slide door strap bangs against the slide tube each time you open the case, so beware of this.
+An additional feature of the case is that the metal snap from the hand-slide door strap bangs against the slide tube each time you open the case, so beware of this.

 Is it a Player?

-PPhotos by Steve Ferguson.
+Photos by Steve Ferguson.